 As we follow Hiroshi on his own journey to confront the events and memories of his past, we learn of his experiences while imprisoned at the Heart Mountain Relocation Center and the traumatic repercussions this experience has had on him, and his family.

 Click HERE or at the SUPPORT ALLEGIANCE link to your left to contribute any amount.

 We have a tremendous opportunity, through the medium of theater, to reach hundreds of thousands with this incredible story of strength, honor and courage in a time of great sadness and injustice in America.
 Please watch the video all the way through, and take 5 minutes to make a contribution that says, “I care, George.”
 Any amount helps, and I thank you from the bottom of my heart.

 Born in San Diego, California Yamada studied landscape architecture at University of California, Berkeley where his design philosophy was shaped by modernist instructors Thomas Church, Garrett Eckbo and Lawrence Halprin among others.
 Graduating in 1954, he joined the office of Harriet B. Wimmer, the first woman landscape architect in commercial practice in San Diego.
-In 1960, the two became partners and renamed the firm Wimmer Yamada, a name they kept even after Harriet Wimmer retired.

 George was only four years old when US soldiers forced he and his family out of their home and into camps with barbed wire and sentry towers.
 Here he recollects the days after the attack on Pearl Harbor when Japanese Americans became “Enemy non-aliens”.